Outerspatial 2-complexes: Extending the class of outerplanar graphs to three dimensions: Basic definitions and initial approaches

-\begin{defn} We will call a $2$-complex $C$ \emph{outerspherical}, if it has an embedding in $\mathbb{R}^3$ that is an outerspherical topological space, where the $1$-skeleton of $C$ is mapped to the graph in the sphere and the faces of $C$ are mapped to the discs glued to the graph as described in \autoref{outerspherical}. \end{defn}
+\begin{defn} We will call a $2$-complex~$C$ \emph{outerspherical}, if it has an embedding in $\mathbb{R}^3$ that is an outerspherical topological space, where the $1$-skeleton of~$C$ is mapped to the graph in the sphere and the faces of~$C$ are mapped to the discs glued to the graph as described in \autoref{outerspherical}. \end{defn} \begin{defn} Consider a graph $G$ with a set of vertices $V$.
+We will call a cyclic orientation of the edges incident to a vertex $v\in V$ a \emph{rotator} at $v$. \end{defn} Before we start with the next lemma, we need a definition which will help us differentiate between the faces of a graph and the faces of a $2$-complex. \begin{defn} Consider an embedding of a planar graph $G$ on the sphere $\mathbb S^2$.
+We will call the connected components of $\mathbb S^2 \backslash G$ the \emph{facets} of this embedding. \end{defn} \begin{lem} Let~$C$ be a $2$-complex.
+Then the following are equivalent \begin{enumerate} [(1)] \item $C$ is outerspherical \item $C$ is outerspatial \item The $1$-skeleton of~$C$ together with the set of face boundaries of~$C$ has a nested plane embedding. \end{enumerate} \end{lem}